IoLanguage/eerie/CONTRIBUTING.md

 commented too.

 Any fixes and new features **should be covered by tests**.
-To make it easier for maintainers and contributors stick the rule that you should prove it works using tests.
+To make it easier for maintainers and contributors, stick the rule that you should prove it works using tests.